tulliana/bauh/README.md

   auto_scale: false # activates Qt auto screen scale factor (QT_AUTO_SCREEN_SCALE_FACTOR).
 It fixes scaling issues for some desktop environments ( like Gnome )
 updates:
   check_interval: 30  # the updates checking interval in SECONDS
-  sort_packages: true  # if the selected applications / packages to upgrade must be sorted to avoid possible issues
 disk:
     trim_after_update: false # it trims the hard disk after a successfull packages upgrade ( `fstrim -a -v` )
 ```